All About Us!

 09:15 Indoor play session with many adult supported activities

-10:30 The children choose from a wide range of activities free flowing between the indoor space and the outdoor environment with many teaching and learning opportunities.
-During this time some children may work in small groups on focussed activities with an adult
+11:00 Outdoor or 'free-flow' play where the children choose from a wide range of activities within the outdoor and indoor environment providing many teaching and learning opportunities.
+During this time some children may work in small groups on focused activities with an adult

 12:00 Lunch - say goodbye to some of our friends and welcome new ones